Due: Final Interview (April 26th, 2018)

 Wrap it up.
 Tell me what you thought of the overall results and whether or not you felt the project was a success.
 Keep in mind success can be measured in a lot of different ways - it's not just about the grade, but if you found the project meaningful for you or your demo reel, or your development or just how you'd approach things next time.
 Be honest.
 If it kinda flopped, that's ok, but tell me why.
 If you're really happy with it, great!
 Even better - tell me what you gained from it.
 What have you learned about the technology, the art, yourself.
 This doesn't need to be long, again, about half a page.

 Papers are due printed and stapled with a cover page next week.
 Be sure to include screenshots and images to illustrate what you're referring to, to provide visuals for your discussion.
-As a result, I expect the papers will be longer than four pages, but try and keep the word count to within a 1000 words.
+As a result, I expect the papers will be longer than three pages, but try and keep the word count to within +/- 200 words of 750 words.